 Nothing beats homemade cookies, it’s one of the best smells in the world to come home to.
-But nothing seems worse than opening your bag of flour to discover bugs have taken over.
+But nothing seems worse than opening your bag of flour to discover pantry moths have taken over.
 Although there are several types of moth that could find their way into your flour and other pantry items, they are most likely pantry pests or stored product pests.
 These bugs are more of a nuisance then a health threat, but they spread rapidly and can quickly infest your cabinets if not addressed quickly.

 What are Pantry Moths